Prepare your Cloud Connector appliance

 SiteName: The default value is Site1.
 You must update it before you deploy Cloud Connector, because when you run Register-CcAppliance to register an appliance to an existing or new site, the cmdlet will use SiteName to determine which site to register.

 If you want to register the appliance to a new site, the value of SiteName must be unique and different from existing sites.
-If you want to register the appliance to an existing site, the value for SiteName in .ini file must match the name defined in your Office 365 tenant configuration.
+If you want to register the appliance to an existing site, the value for SiteName in .ini file must match the name defined in your Microsoft 365 or Office 365 organization configuration.
 If you are copying a configuration file from one site to another, make sure you update the value for SiteName for each site accordingly.